syncpoint/signal/README.md

 b() // 4
 ```

-And, finally, signals can be passed around like ordinary values (which they are).
+And finally, signals can be passed around like ordinary values (which they are).
 Let's see how a full adder might be patched together with some logical gates.

 ```javascript
 const toString = radix => s => s.toString(radix)